 We didn’t include this area in the main list because it is technically partly in Oregon (but also partly in Washington, too!).
 It is, however, extremely easy to get to (only about a 3-hour drive south from Seattle), and the scenery here still takes our breaths away.
 Great hiking to waterfalls (the most famous being Multnomah Falls), scenic vistas (we just recently hiked Dog Mountain, and the views were out of this world), and right along the massive Columbia River, where a host of activities take place (boating, windsurfing to name a few).
 This is a place we know we will continue to come back to as our time in Washington continues through this summer.

-As we begin working our second summer in Washington State, I look back at all the things we have gotten to do and can’t wait to add more amazing things to the seemingly never-ending list that is Washington state.
+As we begin working our second summer in Washington State, I look back at all the things we have gotten to do and can’t wait to add more amazing things to the seemingly never-ending list of Washington State.

 We hope you found this article on Washington State and places to visit during the summer months while on assignment.
 Do you have any other places in Washington State that you think should be included on this list?
 Comment them below.